edinburgh-napier/set09121/lectures/lecture18.md

 ---

-# Role of publishers Then:
+# Role of Publishers Then:

 - Bankroll Development
 - Handle All Marketing